 For the Masons’ many enemies, secrecy makes Freemasonry suspect: a sexist cabal of self-promoters whose code of covert mutual assistance is a menace for a free and open society.

 The abyss of misunderstanding between the two sides has marked the history of Freemasonry for three centuries, turning the Masonic dream of a brotherhood rooted in symbols and rituals into one of the most contagious ideas of the modern age.

 Secrecy is the key to Masonic history in that, if we can grasp it, we can unlock a rich store of narratives about how the world we live in was made.

 John has brought his expertise and writing skills to a number of TV shows about themes ranging from the history of Italian food (now available on Amazon Prime), to the Catholic Church, and the underworld labyrinth of the mafia.

 With new projects on the go, follow him on social media for updates.

 John is Professor of Italian Studies at University College London.
-He is an internationally recognised specialist on many aspects of Italian history and his books have been translated into more than twenty languages.
+He is an internationally recognised specialist on many aspects of Italian history and the mafia, and his books have been translated into more than twenty languages.